ram-shankar58/IPS-questionbank/README.md

 Question bank of IPS questions asked so far!
 (VIT-C)

 ----------------------------------------------------
-The questions branch contains the questions only in text form.
+The main branch contains the questions attended by Vallidevi students.
-The answers branch contains the answers of the questions given, hopefully.
+There are folders for each IPS test in the main branch.